Working in a school

 An employment relationship problem could be a personal grievance or a dispute about the meaning or application of any part of an individual employment agreement.
 There is a set process to follow to resolve employment relationship problems, including help and mediation through the Ministry of Business, Innovation and Employment.

-Applications for the South Australia and New Zealand Principal Exchange are now closed.
+Applications for the South Australia and New Zealand Principal Exchange are open until 27 February 2017.

 Last reviewed: Has this been useful?
 Give us your feedback